UsamaBinKashif/erp-system/README.md

 Each service — such as Accounting, HR, Inventory, CRM, and Notifications — runs independently but communicates through **Pub/Sub** and shared ** schemas**.
 Frontend and backend share DTOs and validation logic for a fully type-safe development experience.

+This repo will be based on Finance module of ERP System.